riotv27/modsize3/README.md

 # modsize3

-Still modsize but using Python3
+Modsize - compatible with Python3